Florida Approved

 Smart Price$29.99

-The Florida Class E Knowledge Exam is the official DHSMV written exam designed to test the knowledge of those wishing to obtain a Florida driver’s license.
+The Florida Class E Knowledge Exam is the official State of Florida written exam designed to test the knowledge of those wishing to obtain a Florida driver’s license.
 This exam fulfills one of the requirements needed to obtain your learner's permit or driver's license in Florida.
 In addition to the permit written exam, you must also pass the Traffic Law and Substance Abuse Education (TLSAE) course.

 The Florida Written Class E Knowledge Exam consists of 50 multiple-choice questions covering traffic laws, road signs, safety rules, and driver responsibility.
 According to the State of Florida rules, you will have 60 minutes to complete the exam with a passing score of 80% or greater.
 In addition, you will have only one attempt to pass the exam.
 You can take the exam up to 3 times online, but additional fees will apply for each extra exam.
-If you can't pass after the 3rd attempt, you must take the exam in person at a local DHSMV office.
+If you can't pass after the 3rd attempt, you must take the exam in person.

-Once you successfully pass the written knowledge exam, your results are instantly reported to the DHSMV and available at all DHSMV office locations.
+Once you successfully pass the written knowledge exam, your results are instantly reported to the State of Florida and available at all Florida driver's license office locations.
 Also, we'll send you instructions on the next steps needed to pick up your driving permit.

 Obtaining a driver's license may seem daunting at first, but it is pretty simple once broken down into individual steps.
 With some preparation and careful attention to detail, you should have no trouble earning your license.